daot/disasterdata/react-flask demo/readme.txt

 6. Code will produce an image of a histogram that compared the frequency of sentiment values in the 'posts-lahaina.db' database

 7. Tried to upload full folder but couldn't so unloading providing necessary files and database
+8. NEED TO RUN THE BACKEND AND FRONTEND AT THE SAME TIME